Characterization of Talagrand's transport-entropy inequalities in metric spaces

 \subsection{Sufficient conditions for transport-entropy inequality}

-In this section, we show that bounds on the exponential moment of the tensorized inf-convolution or sup-convolution operator allows to recover the transport-entropy inequality (see Proposition \ref{p11} and Corollary \ref{cor} below).
-These results are a key argument to recover transport-entropy inequality either from modified log-Sobolev or from $(\tau)$-log-Sobolev inequality.
+In this section, we show that bounds on the exponential moment of the tensorized inf-convolution or sup-convolution operator allow us to recover the transport-entropy inequality; see Proposition~\ref{p11} and Corollary~\ref{cor} below.
+These results are a key argument to recover the transport-entropy inequality, either from a modified log-Sobolev or from a $(\tau)$-log-Sobolev inequality.

-It is known, since the work by Bobkov and G\"otze \cite{BG99} (see also \cite{villani,gozlan-leonard}), that transport-entropy inequalities have the following dual formulation.
+It is known, since the work by Bobkov and G\"otze~\cite{BG99} (see also~\cite{villani,gozlan-leonard}), that transport-entropy inequalities have the following dual formulation.